3-methyl-2-oxobutanoate hydroxymethyltransferase

-5,10-methylenetetrahydrofolate + 3-methyl-2-oxobutanoate + H2O tetrahydrofolate + 2-dehydropantoate

-The 3 substrates of this enzyme are 5,10-methylenetetrahydrofolate, 3-methyl-2-oxobutanoate, and H2O, whereas its two products are tetrahydrofolate and 2-dehydropantoate.
+The enzyme converts α-ketoisovaleric acid into ketopantoic acid by hydroxymethylation.
+The CH2OH is transferred from the cofactor 5,10-methylenetetrahydrofolate (5,10-CH2-THF), which is converted to tetrahydrofolate (THF).

 This enzyme belongs to the family of transferases that transfer one-carbon groups, specifically the hydroxymethyl-, formyl- and related transferases.
 The systematic name of this enzyme class is 5,10-methylenetetrahydrofolate:3-methyl-2-oxobutanoate hydroxymethyltransferase.
 Other names in common use include alpha-ketoisovalerate hydroxymethyltransferase, dehydropantoate hydroxymethyltransferase, ketopantoate hydroxymethyltransferase, oxopantoate hydroxymethyltransferase, 5,10-methylene tetrahydrofolate:alpha-ketoisovalerate, and hydroxymethyltransferase.
 This enzyme participates in pantothenate and coa biosynthesis.